 Knowledge co-production

-At SECOS, knowledge co-production is done under four basic principles*:
+At SECOS, we approach knowledge co-production under four basic principles:

 Based on context.
 Local, regional, national and world wide.
 Consideringn the needs, interests, and problems of the various groups involved.